-- 6.1 Children and young people with SEN and disabilities can face additional safeguarding challenges as: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges. - 6.2 Safeguarding training for staff and volunteers reminds staff of the additional barriers that some pupils face and offers guidance on how to mitigate this by increased awareness and consideration of those barriers. - 6.3 We identify and support pupils who might need more support in their awareness of issues and ability to safeguard themselves.
+- 6.1 Children and young people with SEN and disabilities can face additional safeguarding challenges as: - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - These children being more prone to peer group isolation or bullying (including prejudicebased bullying) than other children

+- The potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in managing or reporting these challenges. - 6.2 Safeguarding training for staff and volunteers reminds staff of the additional barriers that some pupils face and offers guidance on how to mitigate this by increased awareness and consideration of those barriers.